 From the undulating beams of a midnight photocopier and the light about to be shone on the truth to a reporter having a shoebox of that truth deposited in a panic on his typewriter, a Washington dinner party, a girl wanting her ball back and the preparations of a Supreme Court hearing, cinematographer Janusz Kaminski ensures this is a film often shot at desk height.
 Those square, Pakula-wise ceiling lights punctuate every newsroom tableau and those wealthy townhouse retreats are straight out of The Exorcist and its Georgetown stairwells and knock-through lounges.

 And like the demons of William Friedkin’s 1973 chiller, the orange elephant in the Oval Room is naturally lurking in the west wings of this film.
 But is The Post some easy, West Coast liberal reaction to the forty-fifth President of the United States?
 No. Not at all.
 It is a defence of all writers, artists, principles, and experts – whoever was currently sitting in the Oval Office.
-The 1971 world of The Post is asked if it would be permissible for D-Day army documents to be made public.
-The curt and precise response reminds how that was in the past.
-Censuring and censoring the press is about damaging society’s various futures.
+An early scene involving the discovery of the magnitude of the papers is set all within an artist’s office surrounded by movie posters, graphic design boards and artistry.

 Of course, The Post is aware of its point in history.
 But so too is Ready Player One.
 To serve critical writs at a film because it is too aware of its real-life context is missing the point.
 All cinema does that.
 And cinema must do that.
 Spielberg’s Munich was as much about a post 9/11 America as it was a 1972 act of terrorism in an Athletes Village during an Olympiad.
 Jaws was a post-Watergate movie, not a Creature from the Black Lagoon remake.
 Yes, The Post is acutely aware of the gender politics in both the workplace – and Hollywood – as it makes a point of dividing the wives from the husbands when the cigars and machismo are pulled out after dessert at a society dinner party in the same way Kay Graham is often pulled out of fiercely male melees by chauvinistic lawyers and company advisors.